Si, SiC, and GaN Unite in New Power-Supply Unit for AI

 On top of supplying backup power to the server, these bulk capacitors are used to filter and reduce the ripple in the power supply that can happen because of inrush current or other transients in the system.

-In the data center, AC-DC power converters are used to deliver a stable voltage to the server housing the CPUs, GPUs, and other AI silicon.
-In general, it’s designed to cope with a relatively short-term loss of the high-voltage AC entering it.
+In data centers, AC-DC power converters are used to deliver a stable voltage to the server housing the CPUs, GPUs, and other AI silicon.
+In general, these power supplies are designed to cope with a relatively short-term loss of the high-voltage AC entering it.
 The “hold-up time” is the amount of time a power supply can continue to pump out a stable DC output voltage during a power shortage or shutdown, which may interrupt the AC input voltage.

 Since it’s directly proportional to the amount of time the power supply can continue delivering power after a failure, increasing the capacitance is a plus.
-The tradeoff is increased capacitance means using a larger capacitor that will occupy more space in the system and inevitably costs more.
-The bulk capacitor is already one of the largest components in a PSU, and they tend to be even larger in new high-density power supplies.
+The tradeoff is increasing the capacitance means using a larger capacitor that will occupy more space in the system and inevitably cost more.
+The bulk capacitor is already one of the largest components in a PSU, and it tends to be even larger in the latest high-power PSUs.

 The company said it plans to roll out the full reference design for the new 8-kW power supply in early 2025.